2/9/2021 – Important Update!

 - A brief close-up shot in which you state your full name, current city, state, and country of residence.

-- A brief description of your training and background in dance including current teachers, genres of dance you are currently studying or have studied, and years of dance training in each genre.
+- A brief description of your training and background in dance including current teacher(s), the genres of dance you are currently studying or have studied, and number of years of dance training in each genre.

 - Make sure there is adequate lighting.